Atacama Desert: Fauna

 The climate of the Atacama Desert limits the number of animals living permanently in this extreme ecosystem.
 Some parts of the desert are so arid, no plant or animal life can survive.
 Outside of these extreme areas, sand-colored grasshoppers blend with pebbles on the desert floor, and beetles and their larvae provide a valuable food source in the lomas (hills).
 Desert wasps and butterflies can be found during the warm and humid season, especially on the lomas.
 Red scorpions also live in the desert.

 A unique environment is provided by some lomas, where the fog from the ocean provides enough moisture for seasonal plants and a few animal species.
 Surprisingly few reptile species inhabit the desert and even fewer amphibian species.
-Chaunus atacamensis, the Vallenar toad or Atacama toad, lives on the lomas, where it lays eggs in permanent ponds or streams.
-Iguanians and lava lizards inhabit parts of the desert, while salt flat lizards, Liolaemus, live in the dry areas bordering the ocean.
+The Vallenar toad (also called the Atacama toad), lives on the lomas, where it lays eggs in permanent ponds or streams.
+Iguanas and lava lizards inhabit parts of the desert, while salt flat lizards, Liolaemus, live in the dry areas bordering the ocean.
 One species, Liolaemus fabiani, is endemic to the Salar de Atacama, the Atacama salt flat.

 Birds are one of the most diverse animal groups in the Atacama.
 Humboldt penguins live year-round along the coast, nesting in desert cliffs overlooking the ocean.
 Inland, high-altitude salt flats are inhabited by Andean flamingos, while Chilean flamingos can be seen along the coast.
 Other birds (including species of hummingbirds and rufous-collared sparrow) visit the lomas seasonally to feed on insects, nectar, seeds, and flowers.
 The lomas help sustain several threatened species, such as the endangered Chilean woodstar.

 Because of the desert's extreme aridity, only a few specially adapted mammal species live in the Atacama, such as Darwin's leaf-eared mouse.
 The less arid parts of the desert are inhabited by the South American gray fox and the viscacha (a relative of the chinchilla).
 Larger animals, such as guanacos and vicuñas, graze in areas where grass grows, mainly because it is seasonally irrigated by melted snow.
 Vicuñas need to remain near a steady water supply, while guanacos can roam into more arid areas and survive longer without fresh water.
 South American fur seals and South American sea lions often gather along the coast.